-Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through a font and underlined) Reason for change Turners Hill TH1 Land at Clock Field Housing Rural Areas RA2 Rowfant Business Centre Appendix D Glossary Revise text as follows: To reflect the revised Gypsies and Travellers - Persons of nomadic habit of life what including such persons who on grounds only of their own or their • Government definition of educational or health needs or old age have ceased to travel ter nporarily or permanently , but Gypsies and excluding members of an organised group of travelling showped together as such.
-Travellers.
-Strategic Site - A site that delivers 500 dwellings or more that is s likely to contribute to a wider In response to representations than local need and trigger the need for additional services.
-A s from DMH on-site infrastructure such as a school, community facility, shop Stallard.
+Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Turners Hill TH1 Land at Clock Field Housing Rural Areas RA2 Rowfant Business Centre Site specific policy Appendix D Glossary Revise text as follows: Gypsies and Travellers - Persons of nomadic habit of life what including such persons who on grounds only of their own or the educational or health needs or old age have ceased to travel ter excluding members of an organised group of travelling showped together as such. ir family's or dependants' mporarily or permanently , but To reflect the revised Government definition of Gypsies and Travellers.
+Strategic Site - A site that delivers 500 dwellings or more that than local need and trigger the need for additional services.
+A son-site infrastructure such as a school, community facility, shop strategic site would often provide In response to representations from DMH Stallard.